linden2015/blog/_posts/2018-06-11-five-steps-to-make-office-work-easier-on-your-body.markdown

 A laptop screen is too small for comfortable viewing.
 It's best to pair your laptop or PC with a computer monitor that has a good contrast (IPS technology or better).
 Such a screen is cheap and can last a decade.
 You don't need a screen that is much larger than 22 inches in diagonal if you learn how to use [multiple workspaces](gnome-shell).
 Staring left and right for longer periods is a strain on your eyes and neck.

-Tip: the Ikea SIGFINN wooden monitor stand is a cheap and good looking way to raise your computer monitor.
+What I use: an Ikea Sigfinn bamboo monitor stand with an LG 24 inch IPS screen (24MP48HQ-P).

 # Keyboard